WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 * Root Mean Squared Error (RMSE): 0.2694
 * Mean Absolute Percentage Error (MAPE): 15.35% (On average, our predictions are off by about 15.35%)

-**Key Decision:** We chose XGBoost and fine-tuned its parameters because it consistently outperformed other algorithms we tried, including linear regression and random forests.
+**Key Decision:** I chose XGBoost and fine-tuned its parameters because it consistently outperformed other algorithms I tried, including linear regression and random forests.

 6. Interactive Web Application

-We created a Streamlit web app that allows users to:
+I created a Streamlit web app that allows users to:

 * Input details about a potential Airbnb listing
 * View interactive data visualizations